Telespielstube/imagineer/README.md

 The specification of the project was to create a robot application connected to a neurarl network to recognize handwritten digits.</br>
 The approach to separate the different tasks into independant nodes, makes it easier to maintain each single node and ensures the ability to extent the application.</br>
 Building the neural network with three hidden layers was based on the consideration that on the one hand there was a rather simple prediction problem, maintain a good performance without overfitting the model and on the other hand to ensure a gradual reduction of neurons in the layers as well.
 Regarding the rather simple task, the use of the SGD(13) optimizer gives a good insight understanding the basics of optimizers.</br>
+</br></br>
+|     | Trainig loss | Validation loss | Accuracy |
+|-----|--------------|-----------------|----------|
+| SGD | 0.0003014007 |     0.0005      |  98.14%  |

+Figure 2: Output of the complete training run and validation with the SGD optimizer.</br>
 With the MNIST database a robust model can be achieved with little effort.
 A robust model is defined by the fact that training and validation results are close together (see Figure 1).
 As seen in the table, the training loss and validation loss are very close.
 This result was achieved with only 10 epochs a batch size of 32 a standard learning rate of 0.001 and a five-layer fully connected model.
 That points to the conclusion that SGD(13) is a very reliable and highly accurate methode for small test applications.
-</br></br>
-|     | Trainig loss | Validation loss | Accuracy |
-|-----|--------------|-----------------|----------|
-| SGD | 0.0003014007 |     0.0005      |  98.14%  |

-</br>Figure 2: Output of the complete training run and validation with the SGD optimizer.</br>

 ### Sources